kanthorlabs/kanthorq/website/docs/001-quickstart.md

 ## Installation

-To install KanthorQ, run the following in the directory of a Go project (where a go.mod file is present):
+To install KanthorQ, run the following command in a Go project directory (where a `go.mod` file is present):

 ```bash
 go get github.com/kanthorlabs/kanthorq